Stanley Black & Decker (NYSE:SWK) Updates FY 2021 Earnings Guidance

 Stanley Black & Decker (NYSE:SWK) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of 10.700-11.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.090.
 The company issued revenue guidance of -.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 22nd.
-Shareholders of record on Tuesday, June 8th will be given a dividend of $0.70 per share.
-This represents a $2.80 dividend on an annualized basis and a yield of 1.29%.
-The ex-dividend date is Monday, June 7th.
-Stanley Black & Decker’s payout ratio is currently 30.97%.
+Stanley Black & Decker (NYSE:SWK) last posted its quarterly earnings data on Tuesday, April 27th.
+The industrial products company reported $3.13 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.56 by $0.57.
+The business had revenue of $4.20 billion for the quarter, compared to analysts’ expectations of $3.91 billion.
+Stanley Black & Decker had a net margin of 10.18% and a return on equity of 19.02%.
+The business’s revenue was up 34.1% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $1.20 earnings per share.
+As a group, equities analysts predict that Stanley Black & Decker will post 10.95 EPS for the current year.

+SWK has been the topic of several recent analyst reports.
+Bank of America upgraded Stanley Black & Decker from an underperform rating to a neutral rating and increased their price target for the stock from $185.00 to $205.00 in a report on Thursday, March 18th.
+Morgan Stanley lifted their target price on Stanley Black & Decker from $220.00 to $230.00 and gave the stock an overweight rating in a research report on Wednesday, May 5th.
+JPMorgan Chase & Co. upped their price target on shares of Stanley Black & Decker from $200.00 to $206.00 and gave the stock a neutral rating in a report on Tuesday, April 13th.
+Barclays lifted their price objective on shares of Stanley Black & Decker from $214.00 to $219.00 and gave the company an overweight rating in a report on Tuesday, April 13th.
+Finally, Robert W. Baird restated a buy rating on shares of Stanley Black & Decker in a research note on Tuesday, May 18th.
+Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+The company currently has an average rating of Buy and an average price target of $207.55.

-In other news, EVP Jaime A. Ramirez sold 8,315 shares of the firm’s stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $209.99, for a total value of $1,746,066.85.
-Following the transaction, the executive vice president now owns 31,059 shares in the company, valued at $6,522,079.41.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Jeffrey D. Ansell sold 3,304 shares of the firm’s stock in a transaction that occurred on Wednesday, March 17th.
-The stock was sold at an average price of $190.53, for a total transaction of $629,511.12.
-Following the completion of the transaction, the executive vice president now owns 25,090 shares in the company, valued at approximately $4,780,397.70.
+In other news, EVP Jeffrey D. Ansell sold 3,304 shares of the business’s stock in a transaction on Wednesday, March 17th.
+The stock was sold at an average price of $190.53, for a total value of $629,511.12.
+Following the completion of the transaction, the executive vice president now directly owns 25,090 shares of the company’s stock, valued at approximately $4,780,397.70.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, EVP Jaime A. Ramirez sold 8,315 shares of the company’s stock in a transaction on Tuesday, May 4th.
+The stock was sold at an average price of $209.99, for a total value of $1,746,066.85.
+Following the sale, the executive vice president now owns 31,059 shares of the company’s stock, valued at $6,522,079.41.
 The disclosure for this sale can be found here.
-Insiders have sold 19,065 shares of company stock worth $3,932,015 over the last quarter.
-Company insiders own 0.93% of the company’s stock.
+Insiders sold a total of 19,065 shares of company stock valued at $3,932,015 in the last ninety days.
+Corporate insiders own 0.93% of the company’s stock.

 Stanley Black & Decker, Inc engages in the tools and storage, industrial, and security businesses worldwide.
 Its Tools & Storage segment offers power tools and equipment, including professional products, such as professional grade corded and cordless electric power tools and equipment, and pneumatic tools and fasteners; and consumer products comprising corded and cordless electric power tools primarily under the BLACK+DECKER brand, as well as lawn and garden products and related accessories, and home products.